comaps/website/content/support/where-can-i-share-my-suggestions-for-new-features/index.md

   order: 30
 ---

-You can share your suggestions [here](https://github.com/orgs/organicmaps/discussions/categories/ideas), or you can discuss these features with developers and other users in the [Telegram chat](https://t.me/OrganicMapsApp).
-We also welcome pull requests [here](https://github.com/organicmaps/organicmaps/pulls) from other developers.
+You can share your suggestions and discuss these features with developers and other users in the [Telegram chat](https://t.me/CoMaps_EN).
+We also welcome pull requests [here](https://codeberg.org/comaps/comaps/pulls) from other developers.